srobb1/RelocaTE/README.md

 </pre>

 3.&nbsp;&nbsp;Get the reference genome fasta.
 This will be one file containing all the reference sequences of your organism.<br>
-4.&nbsp;&nbsp;If you want to determine if your short reads contain the same TE insertions as the reference, create a file with the existing TE insertions found in the reference.
+4.&nbsp;&nbsp;If you want to determine if your short reads contain the same TE insertions as the reference, use the '-r 1' option

-This file name is tab-delimited containing the coordinates of existing TE in the reference.
-If this file is provided a new file will be generated containing a list of these existing insertions found in the reads.
-The number of reads supporting the start and the end of the insertion will be reported.

-The format is two columns, neither column have any white space.
-The first colum is the TE name.
-Then a tab separates the first column from the second column.
-And the second column contains the reference sequence name as described in the reference fasta, a :, the starting bp,  .. , and finally the ending bp.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;OR, use -r "filename": you can create a file with the TE name and the coordinates in the reference:
 SAMPLE:
 <pre>
 mping   Chr12:839604..840033
 mping   Chr12:1045463..1045892
 </pre>

 5.&nbsp;&nbsp;Do you have a queue system available to you, or do you have multiple processors?
-If so, you can select the ?p 1 option.
+If so, you can select the -p 1 option.
 This will create a series of shell scripts that you can submit to the queue or run on multiple processors.<br>
 &nbsp;&nbsp;&nbsp; - These should be run in order.
 For example all of step_1 should be run and completed before the shell scripts of step_2 are run, and so on.

 6.&nbsp;&nbsp;Do you have a queue system available and is it PBS?
-If so, you can select the ?a 1 option to generate array job scripts.
+If so, you can select the -a 1 option to generate array job scripts.
 These jobs can be submitted to the queue instead of submitting hundreds of individual shell scripts.
 The array job will submit the hundreds of scripts for you.
 &nbsp;&nbsp;&nbsp; - Make sure to submit the array jobs in order and wait for the job to complete before submitting the next one.

 7.&nbsp;&nbsp;You are now ready to run relocaTE.pl with your data.
 If you run the program without any command line options, it will print out a list of the options and short descriptions.